 EXCLUSIVE-Pakistan to receive first purchase of over 1 million doses of Chinese vaccines - minister

-ISLAMABAD, March 23 (Reuters) - Pakistan will be receiving its first purchase of over 1 million doses of Chinese Sinopharm and CanSino 6185.HK COVID vaccines by the end of March, the minister in charge of pandemic operations told Reuters on Tuesday.
+ISLAMABAD, March 23 (Reuters) - Pakistan will receive its first purchase of over 1 million doses of Chinese Sinopharm and CanSino 6185.HK COVID-19 vaccines by the end of March, the minister in charge of pandemic operations told Reuters on Tuesday.

-He said the government was in talks to purchase another seven million doses of the vaccines.

-The consignment is the first purchase of vaccines by Pakistan's government, which has so far relied on donations and on allocations from the World Health Organisation-backed COVAX scheme for poorer nations.
+This will be the first consignment of COVID-19 vaccines the Pakistani government has purchased from any manufacturer for its 220 million people.
+Pakistan has previously relied on donations and on allocations from the World Health Organisation-backed COVAX scheme for poorer nations.

+He said the government was in talks with the same companies to purchase a further seven million doses of the vaccines.

+"We want them to deliver that seven million by the end of April, but they have not confirmed this yet.
+They might have some supply issues," Umar added.

+Pakistan is currently vaccinating frontline healthcare workers and citizens over the age of 60 free of charge using Sinopharm doses donated by China.

 ((asif.shahzad@thomsonreuters.com; +923018463683;))